groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.formats/fixedlayoutformats/fromextension/_index.md

 ---
 title: FromExtension
 second_title: GroupDocs.Editor for .NET API Reference
-description: Returns instance of FixedLayoutFormatsgroupdocs.editor.formats/fixedlayoutformats structure associated to specified filename extension or throws an exception if extension cannot be properly parsed
+description: Retrieves an instance of the specified type FixedLayoutFormatsgroupdocs.editor.formats/fixedlayoutformats that has the specified file extension.
 type: docs
-weight: 30
+weight: 20
 url: /net/groupdocs.editor.formats/fixedlayoutformats/fromextension/
 ---
 ## FixedLayoutFormats.FromExtension method

-Returns instance of [`FixedLayoutFormats`](../../fixedlayoutformats) structure, associated to specified filename extension, or throws an exception, if extension cannot be properly parsed
+Retrieves an instance of the specified type [`FixedLayoutFormats`](../../fixedlayoutformats) that has the specified file extension.

 ```csharp
 public static FixedLayoutFormats FromExtension(string extension)